cadappl/wireshark_bccmd_plugin/README.md

 # Introduction

-The plugin was developed as no such tool published officially to decode the specified BCCMD packets.
+The plugin was developed because there's no such tool published officially to decode the specified BlueCore command (BCCMD) and event packets.
+The constants and the packet constructions are from [blueZ] as the public information.

-The constants and the packet construction are from [blueZ][].
-And the reason to choose [GPLv2 license][] is because of http://www.gnu.org/licenses/gpl-faq.html#GPLPluginsInNF.
+The reason to choose [GPLv2 license] is because of http://www.gnu.org/licenses/gpl-faq.html#GPLPluginsInNF.

 [blueZ]: http://www.bluez.org